cygnus-technology/reach-nrfc/README.md

    - In this window, navigate to `zephyr/subsys/bluetooth/host` and open the `adv.c` file
    - Comment out lines 857-859 of the file (which may also be found by searching for the first instance of `if (!atomic_test_bit(adv->flags, BT_ADV_ENABLED)) {`.
    - If this is not done, attempting to set the `User Device Name` parameter will result in an error which warns that this change may not have been made.
-8. Check out the repository from Bitbucket.
+8. Check out the repository from Github.
 Make sure that there are no spaces in the path to the repository folder, as this has been known to break the build process.
 9. In the nRF Connect extension, do "Open an existing application" and select the reacher-nrfc folder.
 Once this has been opened, it should show up in the `APPLICATIONS` section as `reach-nrfc`.
 10. Under the `reach-nrfc` application, select "Add build configuration" to set up a new build.
 Import the build configuration from the `nRF52840 Dongle` CMake preset, and hit "Build Configuration".
 After this, the build should appear in the `APPLICATIONS` section, under the `reach-nrfc` application.